Sanjeevaraj-Ethirweerasingham/CNN_Image-Classification_DeepLearning/README.md

 # CNN_Image-Classification_DeepLearning
-I have created a Deep learning model with CNN to classify the images of 8 classes ang the model works pretty good for the image classification.
+I have created a Deep learning model with CNN to classify the images of 8 classes and the model works well for the image classification.
+I have a attached a python notebook for image filtering used to CNN to have more clarity.